fbpx

 Planning Your Madrid Visit

-Image of Prado Museum facade and Cervantes statue in Madrid, Spain
+Madrid Travel Tips: Image of Prado Museum facade and Cervantes statue in Madrid, Spain

 These wouldn’t be very good Madrid travel tips for first-timers if they didn’t recommend two of the best museums in the world, Museo Nacional del Prado and Museo Nacional Centro de Arte Reina Sofía

-Monument to Alfonso XII in Retiro Park at Madrid Spain - architecture background
+Madrid Travel Tips: Monument to Alfonso XII in Retiro Park at Madrid Spain - architecture background

-Some places to visit only if you have the time include the Atocha Station Botanic Gardens (yes, a botanic garden in a train station!) and the Temple of Debod.
+Some places to visit only if you have time include the Atocha Station Botanic Gardens (yes, a botanic garden in a train station!) and the Temple of Debod.

-Add San Ginés Book Shop and Plaza de España to the ‘if there’s time’ list too.
+Add San Ginés Book Shop and Plaza de España to the ‘if there’s time’ list, too.

 You will no doubt walk through Puerta del Sol at some point, as it’s one of the city’s main plazas and where you can take a photo with Kilometre Zero.
 This is the point from which all distances are measured in Spain.